DoctorRyner/horoscopeScanner/README.md

 JavaScript doesn't have chunksOf functin built in (a function that breaks down an array in chunks of n elements)

-Also JavaScript's object-oriented methods can't be composed with regular function, for example:
+Also JavaScript's object-oriented methods can't be composed with regular functions, for example:

 ```javascript
 const xs                 = [1, 2, 3, 4, 5]